Indicia-Team/drupal-8-modules-indicia-ai/proxy_plantnet/README.md

 string with a parameter `_api_proxy_uri` is required but can be set to any value as it is overridden by the configuration settings.

-The body of the POST must contain an element with key, `image` and a value which locates an image file.
-It must be the full path to a file uploaded to the interim image folder on the Drupal server.
-Send it as x-www-form-urlencoded.
+The body of the POST is sent as x-www-form-urlencoded.
+It must contain at least one element with key, `image[]` having a value which locates an image file.
+The value must be the full path to a file uploaded to the interim image folder on the Drupal server.
+Use multiple elements for multiple images.

 If the body of the POST contains an element with key `raw` and value `true` then the raw response from the classifier will be included in the